Karen Horney: Neo-psychoanalytic theories

 Mosak (1989) states that while there is no direct evidence Alfred Adler and Horney influenced one another, they landed at similar theoretical understandings.

 While Horney acknowledged and agreed with Freud on many issues, she was also critical of him on several key beliefs.

 Like others whose views differed from that of Freud, Horney felt sex and aggression were not the primary factors that shape personality.
 Horney, along with Adler, believed there were greater influences on personality, including social relationship factors during childhood, rather than just repressed sexual passions.
 The two focused more on how the conscious mind plays a role in human personality, not just subconscious repression.
 Freud's notion of "penis envy" was particularly subject to criticism, as well.
 She thought Freud had merely stumbled upon women's jealousy of men's generic power in the world.
 Horney accepted penis envy might occur occasionally in neurotic women, but stated that "womb envy" occurs just as much in men: Horney felt men were envious of a woman's ability to bear children.
 The degree to which men are driven to success may be merely a substitute for the fact they cannot carry, bear, and nurture children.
 Horney also thought men were envious of women because they fulfill their position in society by simply "being", whereas men achieve their manhood according to their ability to provide and succeed.

-Horney was bewildered by psychiatrists' tendency to place so much emphasis on the male sexual organ.
-Horney also reworked the Freudian Oedipal complex of the sexual elements, claiming the clinging to one parent and jealousy of the other was simply the result of anxiety, caused by a disturbance in the parent-child relationship.
+Horney was bewildered by psychiatrists' tendency to place so much emphasis on the penis.
+She also reworked the Freudian Oedipal complex of the sexual elements, claiming the clinging to one parent and jealousy of the other was simply the result of anxiety, caused by a disturbance in the parent-child relationship.

 Despite these variances with the prevalent Freudian view, Horney strove to reformulate Freudian thought, presenting a holistic, humanistic view of the individual psyche which placed much emphasis on cultural and social differences worldwide.